 Click here to see the Alphabet Flipbooks assembled

-The salt tray is the child’s letter drawing board.
+The salt tray is the child’s letter-drawing board.
 Using his or her finger as a writing instrument, the child draws the first stroke of the letter in the salt by copying the blue line on the first page of the flipbook.
-When the first stroke of the letter has been drawn in the salt, the child flips to the second page of the book and draws the orange line in the salt.
+When the first stroke of the letter has been drawn in the salt, the child flips to the second page of the flipbook and draws the orange line in the salt.
 When done, the child simply gives the salt box a little shake and the letter disappears.
 The salt is now ready to let the same letter be written again or to accept the drawing of a new letter.

-The flip books are used to guide the child in which part of a letter is drawn first, which part second, and so on.
+The flip books are used to guide the child to which part of a letter is drawn first, which part second, and so on.
 The dot at the beginning of the blue and orange lines indicate to the child where he or she is to begin when drawing that line.
 An occasional letter takes more than two lines to draw.
 For these letters, the third and/or fourth lines are also colored blue and orange and arrows indicate the appropriate starting points.

 The child may practice any of the letters he or she wishes, repeating any as often as is wished.
 If subsequent experience indicates the child needs more practice on specific letters, the parent can assign the appropriate flipbooks for the child’s use.

-Letter Writing Alphabet Worksheets
+Click here for Letter Writing Alphabet Worksheets

-The letter Writing Templates are the child’s first opportunity to transfer onto a piece of paper what he or she has learned about writing letters.
+The Letter Writing Templates are the child’s first opportunity to transfer onto a piece of paper what he or she has learned about writing letters.
 The child places the template on a piece of paper and, using the blue and orange reminding codes, copies the letter on the template through the square hole and onto the paper.

 The lined templates refine the child’s letter writing skills.
 Each of the letter writing activities that have preceded the lined templates have taught the child how to write individual letters.
 When letters are learned in isolation, however, there is no way to tell how large or how small each letter is when compared to another.
 The natural assumption the child might make is that all letters are written the same size.
 Although the letters to which the child is exposed as a natural part of daily life would indicate otherwise, a child who has learned to write letters without regard to their relative size is apt to write a group of letter that are all the same size.